stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Tempest/index.md

 #### **Cost:** 5 Character Points<br>**Actions:** Free<br>**Trigger:** You are hit by an attack from a creature within 5 feet of you.
 *You can thunderously rebuke attackers.*

-Make an evocation attack roll vs the Dexterity defence of a creature within 5 feet of you that hit you with an attack.
-On a hit, it takes 1d8 electirc damage and 1d8 sonic damage, or half as much on a miss.
+Make an evocation attack roll vs the Dexterity defence of a creature within 5 feet of you that hit you with an attack within the last round.
+On a hit, it takes 1d8 electric damage and 1d8 sonic damage, or half as much on a miss.

 You can use this feature a number of times equal to your spellcasting ability modifier and you regain all expended uses when you finish a long rest.

-### Destructive Wrath
+#### Destructive Wrath

 <div style="margin-top:-10px;"></div>

-#### **Prerequisite:** Channel Divinity
+##### **Prerequisite:** Channel Divinity
 *You wield the power of the storm with unchecked ferocity.*

-Before you roll electric or conic damage, you can use your Channel Divinity to deal maximum damage, instead of rolling.
+Before you roll electric or sonic damage, you can use your Channel Divinity to deal maximum damage, instead of rolling.

+If the damage is from a spell cast by you, then you must expend mana equal to the spell's level to activate your channel divinity.

 ### Thunderbolt Strike